WDI-SEA/notes/08-cs/cs-hash-table/hashmap-problem-solving.md

 ## Introduction

-With only a few exceptions of very low-level programming languages, we can use built in hash tables for efficient problem solving.
+With only a few exceptions of very low-level programming languages, we can use our programming language's built-in hash tables for efficient problem solving.

 Due to their quick insertion and search, some problems which would take ages using nesting loops and arrays, such as the famous [two sum](https://leetcode.com/problems/two-sum/), can be solve with minimal computational power using a hash.